Medical Billing and Coding Jobs in Montana

 - Address: 801 N. 29th Street, P.O.
 Box 37000, Billings, MT 59107

 - Phone Number: 406-238-2500

 - Website: www.billingsclinic.com

-Billings is a not-for-profit health care organization that is the community’s largest employer, with more than 310 physicians on staff at the 272-bed facility.
-The organization’s services include neonatal intensive care, a 15-bed transitional care unit, a Level II emergency and trauma center, inpatient cancer care, and a surgery center.
+Billings is a not-for-profit health care organization that is the community’s largest employer.
+The organization’s services include neonatal intensive care, a transitional care unit, a Level II emergency and trauma center, inpatient cancer care, and a surgery center.
 Employee benefits at Billings include medical, pharmacy, dental and vision coverage, spending accounts, long-term disability, employee assistance, and paid time off.

 Wheatland Memorial Healthcare

 - Address: 530 3rd St. NW, PO Box 287, Harlowton, MT 59036